ardera/flutter-pi/README.md

 _The difference between extensions and plugins is that extensions don't include any native code, they are just pure dart.
 Plugins (like the [connectivity plugin](https://github.com/flutter/plugins/tree/master/packages/connectivity)) include platform-specific code._

+**Note:** flutter-pi should also work just fine on other 32-bit platforms, if they have Kernel-Modesetting and Direct-Rendering-Infrastructure support.
+(64-bit support is trivial, just haven't got around to implement it yet)

 ## Contents

 1. **[Running your App on the Raspberry Pi](#running-your-app-on-the-raspberry-pi)**